 Take home message – low-fat products have the fat removed, and have sugar added to give it flavour and substance.

 Myth 5: It Has A Heart Foundation Tick So Must Be Good For My heart?

 Again this is marketing.
-Firstly there are major calls for the Heart Foundation to totally reassess their recommendations on fats and sugar, and secondly, companies essentially re-formulate their products to fit the criteria to receive the Heart Foundation Tick .
-Study after study have repeatedly shown that low fat diets do not stop heart disease, but may actually increase your risk.
+Firstly there are major calls for the Heart Foundation to totally reassess their recommendations on fats and sugar, and secondly, companies essentially re-formulate their products to fit the criteria to receive the Heart Foundation Tick.
+Study after study has repeatedly shown that low-fat diets do not stop heart disease, but may actually increase your risk.
 The fact that cereals containing 27% sugar can be awarded the tick, is pretty outrageous.

 This Milo cereal pretty much sums up all of the above myths.

 1. Contains whole grains, wheat and corn (remember, cheap grains are processed into high priced, socially acceptable cereals).
 And by containing these grains milo cereal contains a whopping 72% carbs (64.4% net) and 27.3% sugar.
 What???
 And they still get the heart foundation tick?

 2. Packed with vitamins – the ingredient list shows added calcium, magnesium, iron, zinc, vitamins A, C, B1, B2, B6 and folate.

 3. It’s not organic, so at least they can’t claim this health benefit.